jamesc99/INV-Benchmark/README.md

 There are two main components in this repository: inversion benchmark assembly pipeline and performance benchmark pipeline.

-## Data Availability
-All VCF files used in this benchmark were uploaded to: zenodo link here.

 ## Data Structure
 ```